coot2coot/carrier-pigeon/README.md

 Make sure you're using AWS in the correct region, or you won't be able to see the app!
 (Ireland)

+The URL for the production app is [http://carrierpigeonfac-se-env.elasticbeanstalk.com/#/orders](http://carrierpigeonfac-se-env.elasticbeanstalk.com/#/orders)

 ##### Building

 To build for production run `gulp build`